chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

 ## 7. Preparing the applications for the rolling update deployment pattern

-So far, we have manually added the orchestrators to the deployment properties when creating the deployment.
+So far, you manually added the orchestrators to the deployment properties when creating the deployment.

 There are two ways to configure the CIs to pick up the orchestrators automatically.
 1. **Setting orchestrators on the application**
  If the rolling update pattern applies to all environments the application is deployed to, the easiest way to configure orchestrators automatically is to configure them directly on the application that is to be deployed.

    1. Open the deployment package, double click **PetClinic/1.0**.